Creigh Deeds 2009 gubernatorial campaign: Timeline

 Throughout August, Deeds started a campaign tour entitled "Deeds Country" designed to garner votes from traditionally Republican swaths of the state.
-While this tour was praised by some like Tom Jensen of Public Policy Polling, it was scorned by several Democratic bloggers such as Miles Grant, who said "how many Obama voters are going to be fired up (ready to go) when they see Deeds driving a gas-guzzler down dusty rural roads?"
+While this tour was praised by some, like Tom Jensen of Public Policy Polling, it was scorned by several Democratic bloggers such as Miles Grant, who said, "how many Obama voters are going to be fired up (ready to go) when they see Deeds driving a gas-guzzler down dusty rural roads?"

-As the campaign headed into late August and early September, Deeds was shown to be further and further down in the polls with PPP (D) showing Deeds -7%, Rasmussen showing -9%, and SurveyUSA showing Deeds at -12% (see below).
-However, The Washington Post broke news of a graduate school Master's thesis written by Bob McDonnell calling working women "detrimental" to the traditional family and criticizing the "purging" of religion from schools.
-Deeds and other Democrats began attacking McDonnell on his thesis and several polls started showing the race tightening up.
-By mid September, Rasmussen Reports had Deeds behind 48%–46% while the Washington Post had him losing 51%–47% (see below).
+As the campaign headed into late August and early September, Deeds ranked further and further down in the polls, with PPP (D) showing Deeds -7%, Rasmussen showing -9%, and SurveyUSA showing -12% (see below).
+However, The Washington Post broke news of a graduate school master's thesis written by Bob McDonnell calling working women "detrimental" to the traditional family and criticizing the "purging" of religion from schools.
+Deeds and other Democrats began attacking McDonnell on his thesis, and several polls started showing the race tightening up.
+By mid-September, Rasmussen Reports had Deeds behind 48%–46%, while the Washington Post had him losing 51%–47% (see below).

-However, Deeds' campaign failed to generate much traction and was criticized for going too "negative".
-Many prominent Democrats, close to the White House, criticized Deeds for allegedly running away from President Obama.
-With anonymous Obama administration officials bashing Deeds, for his lack of "coordination" with the White House and for straying from the favored campaign strategies of the President and incumbent governor Kaine, Deeds went on to lose the General Election 59%–41% to Bob McDonnell.
+However, Deeds' campaign failed to generate much traction, and was criticized for going too "negative".
+Many prominent Democrats close to the White House criticized Deeds for allegedly running away from President Obama.
+With anonymous Obama administration officials bashing Deeds for his lack of "coordination" with the White House and for straying from the favored campaign strategies of the president and incumbent governor Kaine, Deeds lost the general election 59%–41% to Bob McDonnell.